 Keep in mind that Text-to-911 is not available everywhere, so it’s a good idea to check with your local emergency services ahead of time.
 The FCC provides helpful guidance on what you need to know about Text-to-911, including how it works and its limitations.

-Use Your Phone’s Built-In Accessibility Features
+Use Your Phone’s Built-In Emergency Tools

 Most modern smartphones come with built-in emergency features designed to get you help quickly.
 For example, iPhones and many Android devices have an Emergency SOS function that can automatically call 911 and send a text with your location to your emergency contacts after you press a sequence of buttons.
 These tools are incredibly useful, but they only work if you set them up beforehand.